Donata Jancewicz

-Donata Jancewicz-Wawrzyniak (born 17 June 1969 in Gdańsk) is a retired female high jumper from Poland.
+Donata Jancewicz-Wawrzyniak, née Donata Jancewicz, (born 17 June 1969 in Gdańsk) is a retired female high jumper from Poland.
 She set her personal best on 23 August 1998, jumping 1.95 metres at the European Championships in Budapest where she won silver medal.
 She is a four-time Polish national indoor champion.
 She represented her native country at the 1992 Summer Olympics in Barcelona, Spain.